🟣 Purple Dot winding down your plan? See our Migration Guide →

 What apps are best for Shopify pre-orders?

-Popular options include PreProduct (comprehensive features and all of the pre-order types listed in this guide), Purple Dot, Amai PreOrder Manager, and PreOrder Globo.
+Popular options include PreProduct (comprehensive features with all pre-order types listed in this guide), Purple Dot, Amai PreOrder Manager, and PreOrder Globo.
 Choose based on required payment models, automation needs, and budget.
+See our buying guide for a full comparison.

 Are there legal requirements for pre-orders?

 Yes.
 In the US, the FTC 30-day rule requires shipping within stated timeframes or within 30 days if no timeframe is specified.
 You must notify customers of delays and offer cancellation options.
 Other countries have similar consumer protection requirements.
-Always clearly disclose pre-order status, delivery estimates, and refund policies.
+See our pre-order legal guide for details by country.

 How long should a pre-order period be?